robmsmt/freecyclescraper/README.md

 6. access from localhost:8000

-Todo
+## Todo
-^^^^

-1. fix AJAX loading of changed JSON data rather than refreshing page
+1. fix AJAX loading of changed JSON data rather than JS refreshing page
 2. add archive log of all freecycle posts to do data analysis